-Moscow Affordable Housing Trust uses federal HOME funds to create affordable home ownership opportunities by rehabilitating houses or constructing new ones.
+Moscow Affordable Housing Trust uses federal funds to create affordable home ownership opportunities by rehabilitating houses or constructing new ones.
 Houses are sold using the Community Land Trust model.
 Learn more to understand how a CLT provides a subsidy by not selling the land.

 Your next steps

 Have your lender review this page to help you prepare.

 - Get prequalified for a mortgage and know your buying power.

 Making an Offer to Purchase a MAHT Land Trust house

 Prior to making an offer, agents are strongly encouraged to contact our agent, Sage Francetich at Team Idaho Real Estate, for guidance with additional required materials.

 Homebuyer Education & Counseling Required

 Before closing the sale, participants in this program are required by IHFA to complete the Finally HOME! course and if HOME funds are involved, get 2 hours of 1-1 counseling from an approved financial counceler.
 IHFA in Lewiston will provide this service.

 You will receive a certificate of completion from the Finally HOME course.
 A copy must be provided to your lender.
 In addition to meeting the program requirement, the course may qualify you for discounts from your lender.

 What can you afford?

 Try this Loan Calculator.
 NOTE: Loan calculators don't take into private mortgage insurance that the lender may require or property taxes.
 These costs must be considered in addition to the monthly payment on the loan.
 Visiting a mortgage lender can help you get a better picture of your true buying power.

 Credit & Budgeting.